Men in Black (1997 film): Design and visual effects

 Production designer Bo Welch designed the MIB headquarters with a 1960s tone in mind, because that was when their organization was formed.
 He cited influences from Finnish architect Eero Saarinen, who designed a terminal at John F. Kennedy International Airport.
 As the arrival point of aliens on Earth, Welch felt the headquarters had to resemble an airport.

-Rick Baker was approached to provide the prosthetic and animatronic aliens, many of whom would have more otherworldly designs instead of looking humanoid.
+Rick Baker was approached to provide the prosthetic and animatronic aliens, many of whom would have otherworldly designs instead of looking humanoid.
 For example, the reveal of Gentle Rosenberg's Arquillian nature went from a man with a light under his neck's skin to a small alien hidden inside a human head.
 Baker would describe Men in Black as the most complex production in his career, "requiring more sketches than all my previous movies together".
 Baker had to have approval from both Sonnenfeld and Spielberg: "It was like, 'Steven likes the head on this one and Barry really likes the body on this one, so why don't you do a mix and match?'
 And I'd say, because it wouldn't make any sense".
 Sonnenfeld also changed a lot of the film's aesthetic during pre-production: "I started out saying aliens shouldn't be what humans perceive them to be.
 Why do they need eyes?
 So Rick did these great designs, and I'd say, 'That's great — but how do we know where he's looking?'
 I ended up where everyone else did, only I took three months."
 The maquettes built by Baker's team were later digitized by Industrial Light & Magic, which was responsible for the visual effects and computer-generated imagery, for more mobile digital versions of the aliens.

 Music

-Two different soundtracks for the film were released: a score soundtrack featuring music composed by Danny Elfman and an album of songs used in and inspired by the film, featuring Will Smith's original song "Men in Black" based on the film's plot.
+Two different soundtracks for the film were released: a score soundtrack featuring music composed by Danny Elfman, and an album of songs used in and inspired by the film, featuring Will Smith's original song "Men in Black" based on the film's plot.

 Elfman's music was called "rousing" by the Los Angeles Times.
 Variety called the film a technical marvel, giving special credit to "Elfman's always lively score."
 Elfman was nominated for Best Original Musical or Comedy Score at the 70th Academy Awards for his score, but lost to The Full Monty.

 Elfman recalled in 2017 how he was chosen to compose the soundtrack as "strange."
 He was on the set of The Frighteners with Peter Jackson when D'Onofrio, who was shooting Men In Black on the other set, walked in and invited both men to watch him perform the final scene.
 Then on the way home, Elfman got a call from his agent saying that he was hired to compose the soundtrack, even though there was no discussion about it prior.

 Elvis Presley's song "Promised Land" is featured in the scene where the MIB's car runs on the ceiling of Queens–Midtown Tunnel.